rmellis/OBS-WebApp-Clone/README.md

 3. Host the folder on any basic static web server (e.g., VSCode Live Server, GitHub Pages, or Nginx).
 4. Open the URL in a modern desktop browser (Google Chrome or Microsoft Edge highly recommended for optimal MediaRecorder and Hardware Encoding support).
 5. Start creating!

+## 📜 Disclaimer
+This project is not affiliated with, endorsed by, or sponsored by the OBS project.
+All UI designs, references, and aesthetics are utilized under fair use for parody and historical recreation purposes.